Most of the large trucks we have driven have had a truck cruise control installed.

 This animated graphic shows what happens if a truck takes a ramp too fast.

-In case you're wondering how severe an accident of this sort can be, a large truck was involved in a 2009 collision when, according to authorities, the driver's truck cruise control was set (link).
+In case you're wondering how severe an accident of this sort can be, a large truck was involved in a 2009 collision when, according to authorities, the driver's truck cruise control was set.(1)

-For further study: The FMCSA has published information about Forward Collision Warning Systems (CWS) and Adaptive Cruise Control (ACC) Systems On-board Commercial Motor Vehicles.(*)
+For further study: At one time the FMCSA had published information about Forward Collision Warning Systems (CWS) and Adaptive Cruise Control (ACC) Systems On-board Commercial Motor Vehicles.(2)

 "I found with the cruise control, it was always powering me up the hills like it wanted to get to the top as fast as possible," he notes.
 "Now I use the throttle and watch the rpm so I can take advantage of the torque the engine makes.
 Sometime have need to drop a gear, but if I think I can get over the top without a downshift, I'll lug it and let the engine work a little harder."